codenet/public-notes/col733-why-cloud.md

 	 continue running the program keeping the programmer oblivious to these crashes.

-	 There are two primary approaches for fault tolerance:
+	 There are three primary approaches for fault tolerance:
 	 1. Checkpoint regularly and recover from checkpoint.
 Checkpointing too frequently may hurt performance.
 Checkpointing less frequently will lose too much program progress; we will have to rollback to much older point in the